 Jefe de Grupo

-Cristina Canal has a Degree in Chemical Sciences since 2001 by the UAB.
-She has a Master's Degree in Research, Development and Control of Medications since 2010 by the UB and is a Doctor of Textile Engineering since 2006 by the UPC.
+Cristina Canal has a Degree in Chemical Sciences since 2001 by the Universitat Autònoma de Barcelona.
+She has a Master's Degree in Research, Development and Control of Medications since 2010 by the Universitat de Barcelona and is a Doctor of Textile Engineering since 2006 by the Universitat Politècnica de Catalunya (UPC).

-In 2010, she joined the Biomaterials, Biomechanics and Tissue Engineering group of the Department of Materials Science and Metallurgical Engineering at the UPC, where she is currently a Ramón y Cajal Researcher.
+In 2010, she joined the Biomaterials, Biomechanics and Tissue Engineering group of the Department of Materials Science and Metallurgical Engineering at the UPC, where she is currently an associate professor.

-Since 2016 she leads the group that develops the APACHE Starting Grant project of the European Research Council (ERC) on Atmospheric Plasma Therapy with biomaterials for the treatment of bone cancer.
+Since 2016, she has led the Plasmas for BioMedical Applications Laboratory (PlasmaMedLab) that develops the ERC Starting Grant APACHE project on Plasma Gas Therapy combined with biomaterials for bone cancer treatments.

 She currently leads the IRSJD research group in Medical Technologies: Biomaterials and Tissue Engineering as part of the Center for Research in Biomedical Engineering (CREB) of the UPC, where they study the development of biomaterials for the regeneration and repair of tissues and organs.